CyrilCermak/modular_architecture_on_ios/README.md

 "To all my non-tech friends for whom I am always fixing various
-problems: not enough disk space, printers not working, forgotten passcodes etc., and who will never read this line."
+problems: not enough disk space, printers not working, forgotten passcodes etc., and who will never in their lives read this line."

 &&

 "To all passionate engineers who are solving tough problems on a daily basis with a smile.
-It is great pleasure for everyone to work with you!"
+It is great pleasure for everyone to work with you!
+This book is for you!"

 &&

-"Finally, to my current girlfriend ... whoever she is"
+"Finally, to my current girlfriend ... whoever she might be"

+\newpage

 # About the author